 4 Since we assume that the attacker does not forget anything he knows, the anonymity set cannot increase.
-Due to linkability, cf. below, the anonymity set can only decrease.
+Especially subjects joining the system in a later stage, do not belong to the anonymity set from the point of view of an attacker observing the system since an earlier stage.
+Due to linkability, cf. below, the anonymity set normally can only decrease.